spencertipping/ni/doc/ni_by_example_3.md

 #### Inline Syntax

-Finally, there is an even more parsimonious postfix syntax.
+Finally, there is an even more parsimonious postfix syntax that is useful for

 ```bash